 A proper city trip

 The next morning we were ready for a pretty walk in the city.
 It’s just a matter of roaming these little alleys and check the direction every now and then.
-After a little while we got to the former slave market.
+After a little while, we got to the former slave market.
 Our guide at the market told us the most horrendous stories about the time this was still a slave market.
-Here it were the Arabs who were ‘trading’ in slaves and the things they did to them were bizarre.
+Here it were the Arabs who were ‘trading’ in slaves and the things they did to them was bizarre.

-We then moved on to an African open air market, drank a superb coffee at the Zanzibar Coffee House (same coffee farm as the one we visited), walked along the former sultans palace and the ‘house of wonders’.
+We then moved on to an African open-air market, drank a superb coffee at the Zanzibar Coffee House (same coffee farm as the one we visited), walked along the former sultans’ palace and the ‘house of wonders’.
 The coolest thing however was just to walk these little streets and be surprised by the things we would see around yet another corner.

 In a decent way to our beach lodge